 I have added this section of the website in an attempt to demystify the elements of pub buildings that make you go "cor look at that!"
-You know the sort of thing - the ornate brickwork and tiles, the decorative wood and glass, the work of designers, architects, engineers and skilled crafts workers.
+You know the sort of thing - the ornate brickwork and tiles, the decorative wood and glass, the work of designers, architects, engineers and skilled craft workers.
 I am no aesthete, simply an enthusiastic amateur.
-However, I will do my best to explain some architectural features you may encounter on your travels.
+However, I will do my best to explain some architectural features the imbiber may encounter.

 "The site originally reserved for the Bear and Baculus public-house in the Warwick central redevelopment plan will now become a small

 residential island.
 After a site had been allocated the brewery decided they did not want it.
 The latest idea was explained by the County Architect, Mr. Eric Davies

 at Tuesday's meeting of the Warwick General Purposes Committee.
 He said the revised plan allowed for four houses and a number of flats and maisonettes on the site,

 which is opposite the proposed new bus station.
 The latest phase of the redevelopment scheme, bounded by Bowling Green Street, Market Street, Brook Street, High Street

 and West Street, will go to the Minister for his comments if the borough and the county agree.
 The committee approved and accepted the plan, which Mr. Davies told them

 had been praised by the Fine Arts Commission, including Sir John Betjeman.
 He could give no idea when work would start on the scheme, and he stressed that until